sivapraveen-s/Shell-Scripting/README.md

 #### Unsetting Variables

-<p align = "center"> Unsetting or Deleting a variable directly the shell is remove the variable from the list of variables that it tracks.
+<p align = "left"> Unsetting or Deleting a variable directly the shell is remove the variable from the list of variables that it tracks.
 Once unset variable cannot be access the store value in the variable.

 ```
 Syntax: unset VARIABLE_NAME